vexide/website/src/content/blog/summer-update-24.md

 Over the summer, the vexide team hopes to:
 1) Completely remove `pros-cli` from our tooling.
 To do this, we are working on a complete reimplementation of the V5 serial protocol.
 See [`vex-v5-serial`](https://github.com/vexide/vex-v5-serial) and [`v5d/v5ctl`](https://github.com/vexide/v5ctl).
 2) Create in depth docs and tutorials for vexide.
 There are already some docs [here](/docs/) (in the learn page).
+3) Fully implement a QEMU simulator backend that can simulate any program that runs on a real V5 Brain.
+Along with this, we will also revamp the simulator GUI.
+Both of these changes will make debugging programs easier than ever before.
-3) TODO add all of the plans
+4) TODO add all of the plans

 You can follow development through the [vexide discord server](https://discord.gg/y9mcGuQRYz), or the [vexide Github project](https://github.com/orgs/vexide/projects/1)